 Union flag flying days 2017

-Dates for flying the Union Flag on UK government buildings in 2017
+Dates for flying the Union Flag on UK government buildings

 - 9 January Birthday of the Duchess of Cambridge

 - 20 January Birthday of the Countess of Wessex

 - 6 February Her Majesty's Accession

 - 19 February Birthday of the Duke of York

 - 1 March St David's Day (in Wales only, see note 1)

 - 10 March Birthday of the Earl of Wessex

 - 13 March Commonwealth Day (second Monday in March)

 - 17 March St. Patrick's Day (in Northern Ireland only, see note 5)